 MSc thesis supervision

-See the separate page with information about the MSc thesis on the Finance department webpage.
+For process details, see the page about the MSc thesis on the department webpage.

 Tips and suggestions for theses

 Below, I will attempt to provide you with:

 1. Some ideas for topics and my own interests